 Sub-phase Scope Concept Plan Develop a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
 Measures may include (but are not limited to) valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage or other improvements that can be implemented within the NIH system.
-The Concept Plan will be completed in late Fall, 2007.
+Concept planning work will also include environmental review of the recommended plan.
+The Concept Plan will be completed in the Summer 2008.
 Design CA/RI and Construction NIH Improvements This phase is subject to change pending completion of the Concept Plan.
 The Concept Plan will identify short-term and long-term measures to reduce the risk and impact of pipeline failures.
 This phase will cover the design and construction of short-term measures identified in the conceptual plan.
 Design and Construction Section 89/29 Redundancy The Concept Plan has developed preliminary route alternatives in order to provide redundancy to Section 89.
 Final routes will be determined following consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
 NIH Storage Design and Construction The Concept Plan has identified several potential storage locations in the NIH system.
 The goal is to provide approximately 6MG of additional storage in the short-term with the potential identification of a future storage location should longer-term population and employment growth require additional storage.

-Section 89/29 Rehab Design and Construction There must be a redundant pipeline prior to Section 89 being taken off line for repairs.
-At that point, the pipeline can be inspected and rehabilitated as necessary.
-The extent to which Section 29 will be rehabilitated will depend in part, upon the route of the redundant pipeline.
-NIH Gillis Redundancy Design and Construction Design and construction to provide redundancy for the Gillis Pump Station.
-The Concept Plan will identify potential locations for this facility as part of the long-term improvements for the NIH system.
+Section 89/29 There must be a redundant pipeline prior to Section 89 being taken off line for repairs.
+At Rehab Design and that point, the pipeline can be inspected and rehabilitated as necessary.
+The extent to Construction which Section 29 will be rehabilitated will depend in part, upon the route of the redundant pipeline.
+NIH Gillis Design and construction to provide redundancy for the Gillis Pump Station.
+The Concept Redundancy Plan will identify potential locations for this facility as part of the long-term improvements Design and for the NIH system.

-Total Budget Payments thru FY06 Remaining Balance FY07 Projected FY08 FY04-08 FY09-13 Beyond FY13 \$57,200 \$42 \$57,158 \$337 \$590 \$969 \$36,712 \$19,519
+Total Budget Payments thru FY07 Remaining Balance FY08 Projected FY04-08 FY09 FY09-13 Beyond FY13 \$84,929 \$326 \$84,603 \$493 \$819 \$1,206 \$56,943 \$27,167